jhlagado/struct-z80/README.md

 _endif
 ```

-To solve this nesting problem we can use the `_switch` macro.
+This is pretty ugly but you can solve this nesting by using the `_switch` macro.

 ```
 ld A, input